keonlee9420/evaluate-zero-shot-tts/README.md

 # 📜 **Abstract**

-The author's officially unofficial PyTorch implementation of the evaluation protocol for [DiTTo-TTS: Efficient and Scalable Zero-Shot Text-to-Speech with Diffusion Transformer](https://arxiv.org/abs/2406.11427) [[demo](https://ditto-tts.github.io/)].
+The author's officially unofficial PyTorch implementation of the evaluation protocol for [DiTTo-TTS: Diffusion Transformers for Scalable Text-to-Speech without Domain-Specific Factors](https://openreview.net/forum?id=hQvX9MBowC) (ICLR'25) [[demo](https://ditto-tts.github.io/)].

 ### 🚀 **Our Goal**
 The goal of this project is to establish an open-source evaluation protocol by reproducing the evaluation setup and results from large-scale zero-shot TTS literature, contributing to future research by enabling the proposal of new models through reliable and fair evaluation.